 Numismatic News and NumisMaster Visit China!

-Numismatic News staff joined Coin of the Year sponsors in China to explore minting innovation, meet designers, and attend the Beijing International Coin Expo.
+Numismatic News staff joined a Coin of the Year sponsor in China to explore minting innovation, meet designers, and attend the Beijing International Coin Expo.

 At the end of October, Numismatic News Senior Editor and Coin of the Year Coordinator Sophia Mattimiro, along with NumisMaster Market Analyst Jeff Starck, left the United States for a trip to China.